 Turn into gladiators in the Colosseum

 A visit to the Colosseum is one of the complete foundations of what to see and explore in Rome.
 Tell the children what the Colosseum was for in the old days of the Roman Empire.
 May they, too, be able to marry for a while into the characters of gladiators fighting for life and death, into the characters of slaves fighting lions, all for the whistling and loud chanting of the spectators.

 Become a speaker in Forum Romanum

 The remains of the Forum Romanum buildings and archeological sites are just a few dozen meters from the Coliseum.
-In ancient times, there were temples, basilicas, a court, markets.
-The most important monuments of the Forum are the triumphal arches of Titus, Augustus and the North, built in honor of the victory in the war.
+In ancient times, there were temples, basilicas, a court, and markets.
+The most important monuments of the Forum are the triumphal arches of Titus, Augustus, and the North, built in honor of the victory in the war.
 That your children are not interested in excavations, are you afraid they will be bored?
 No fear.
 Fortunately, children have a wild imagination.
-Just hint and the game of speakers, traders, servants of the people and other ancient inhabitants of the city can begin.
+Just a hint and the game of speakers, traders, servants of the people, and other ancient inhabitants of the city can begin.

 Look for parks and playgrounds

 Your kids love to learn and show off, but they also like to play and just run around.
 So don’t forget to look for parks and playgrounds when planning your day in Rome.
 The children have fun for a while without being restricted in their movements, and you can relax on the bench and enjoy good Italian coffee.
 This is one of the things to do in Rome, and not only in Rome, if you travel with kids, anywhere in the world